-Presently two rats crept up the curtains, and ran smelling backwards and forwards on my bed.
-One of them came almost up to my face; whereupon I rose in a fright, and drew out my hanger to defend myself.
-The horrible animals had the boldness to attack me both sides, and one of them held his forefeet at my collar; but I killed him before he could do me any mischief.
+I slept about two hours, and dreamt I was at home with my wife and children, which aggravated my sorrows when I awaked, and found myself alone in a vast room, between two and three hundred feet wide, and above two hundred high, lying in a bed twenty yards wide.
+My mistress was gone about her household affairs, and had locked me in.
+The bed was eight yards from the floor.
+Some natural necessities required me to get down; I durst not presume to call; and if I had, it would have been in vain, with such a voice as mine, at so great a distance from the room where I lay to the kitchen where the family kept.
+While I was under these circumstances, two rats crept up the curtains, and ran smelling backwards and forwards on the bed.
+One of them came up almost to my face, whereupon I rose in a fright, and drew out my hanger to defend myself.
+These horrible animals had the boldness to attack me on both sides, and one of them held his fore-feet at my collar; but I had the good fortune to rip up his belly before he could do me any mischief.
 He fell down at my feet; and the other, seeing the fate of his comrade, made his escape, but not without one good wound on the back, which I gave him as he fled, and made the blood run trickling from him.
-After this exploit I walked gently to and fro on the bed to recover my breath and loss of spirits.
-These creatures were of the size of a large mastiff, but infinitely more nimble and fierce; so that, if I had taken off my belt before I went to sleep, I must infallibly have been torn to pieces and devoured.
-I measured the tail of the dead rat, and found it to be two yards long wanting an inch; but it went against my stomach to draw the carcase off the bed, where it still lay bleeding.
-I observed it had yet some life; but, with a strong slash across the neck, I thoroughly despatched it.
+After this exploit, I walked gently to and fro on the bed, to recover my breath and loss of spirits.
+These creatures were of the size of a large mastiff, but infinitely more nimble and fierce; so that if I had taken off my belt before I went to sleep, I must have infallibly been torn to pieces and devoured.
+I measured the tail of the dead rat, and found it to be two yards long, wanting an inch; but it went against my stomach to drag the carcass off the bed, where it lay still bleeding; I observed it had yet some life, but with a strong slash across the neck, I thoroughly despatched it.